ccstatic/passgen/README.md

 * Uses memory zeroization to reduce leftover memory

 # Use
+You can download the passgen.exe file on the releases page [here](https://github.com/ccstatic/passgen/releases).

 <img width="972" height="505" alt="image" src="https://github.com/user-attachments/assets/a0fc0a33-68dc-45ec-8532-711157d8a036" />

-When you run the main.exe program, you'll be met with an output like this by default.
+When you run the program, you'll be met with an output like this by default.
 If you paste into a text editor or a text box you'll have a, by default, a strongly generated password locally and securely generated.

 With this passgen.exe however, you can go to the path of the .exe inside your terminal and run it with some configurations.
 Some examples: